Siemens-Healthineers/ETWAnalyzer/ETWAnalyzer/Documentation/DumpObjectRefCommand.md

 This simple solution does not work because the leaking process has already exited and Windows will close all associated handles during process exit.
 That is the reason we find for all Handle create calls also a matching close handle event.
 To find the leaks of short running processes we need to find all objects which were closed, when the process was terminating.
-The final close call of all leaked handles is a call to NtTerminateProcess:
+The final close call of all leaked handles is a call to *NtTerminateProcess*:
 ```
 ExSweepHandleTable
 ObKillProcess